-I submitted “Multiverse” to Phoebe Journal, the litmag of George Mason University, for their fiction contest, and while it didn’t win, apparently the contest readers liked it enough that they named it their Reader’s Choice entry.
+I submitted the story “Multiverse” to Phoebe Journal, the litmag of George Mason University, for their fiction contest.
+While it didn’t win, apparently the contest readers liked it enough that they named it their Reader’s Choice entry.
 Here’s the first bit:

 You learn about the multiverse theory from your Facebook feed, when a story about it appears above a photo someone posts of your best friend from high school.
 It’s unexpected, that photo.
 He’s in his forties, like you, and he looks almost the same as back then…and yet, not.
 It takes a moment to pinpoint: His smile doesn’t reach his eyes.
 He used to smile with his whole body, his eyes most of all.
 Not now.

 His sadness makes you wonder, and the multiverse theory makes you think about worlds in which you tried to kiss him….